fk1blow/dobar/README.md

 Dobar - Conversation capability
 ===============================

-Dobar is a bot that has many capabilities to respond when given an intention.
+Dobar is a bot that has many capabilities to respond on user input, by evaluating it in order to detect user's actual intention(in doing stuff).
 It will understand predefined topics within a conversation and react with a response, through its interface(and adapters).